model-test/return-impact-analysis/README.md

-# Return Impact Analysis Using Python, Pandas, and SQL
+# Business Performance and Return Impact Analysis Using Python, Pandas, and SQL

-#Project Overview
+## Project Overview
-- This project analyzes how returned orders affect profitability using Python, Pandas, and SQL (sqlite).
+This project analyzes sales and return data to uncover patterns affecting profitability and business performance.

-- The analysis focuses on which products and regions generate the most returned revenue and comparing the profitability of returned vs non-returned orders.
+Using Python, Pandas, SQLite, and Matplotlib, the project examines products, customer segments, regions, and monthly trends to identify both operational risks and high-performing areas of the business.

+The analysis combines revenue, profit, profit margins, order volume, and return rates to evaluate overall product performance and communicate findings through visualizations and business-focused insights.

 ## Tools Used
 - Python